Orbifold Chern classes inequalities and applications: Restriction results for semistable sheaves

-Now, to prove the proposition, it suffices to show that if $\sE$ is semistable with respect to $(H_1, P+H_2)$, then so is $\sE|_{\gamma}$.
+Now, to prove the proposition, it suffices to show that if a reflexive sheaf $\sE$ is semistable with respect to $(H_1, P+H_2)$, then so is $\sE|_{\gamma}$.
 So let us now assume that $\sE$ is indeed semistable.
-The next step is devoted to proving that $\sE|_{\gamma}$ is also semistable.
+The next steps are devoted to proving that $\sE|_{\gamma}$ is also semistable.